 Effective Learning Habits for Law Students

 The first step to ensuring success on law school exams is to get organized early, properly, and continually.
 This workshop is designed to give you tips for putting together bits, pieces, and piles of course materials (class notes, case law, legal principles, rules, statutes, etc.) into a manageable and organized outline to be used as study aid for final exams.
-We will discuss the pros and cons of self-created outlines, peer-shared outlines as well as commercial outlines.
+We will discuss the pros and cons of self-created outlines, peer-shared outlines, as well as commercial outlines.

-Legal Analysis for Essay Writing
+Legal Analysis for Answering Law Essay Questions

 Legal research requires knowledge of a variety of specialized legal resources and is a key tool for success in writing for LRW class or term papers.
 These practice tools can assist you in locating hot topics in your area of interest, finding scholarly research literature on your selected topic, and much more.

-Strategies for Writing Essays on Law Exams
+Strategies for Writing Essay on Law Exams

 *Note that this workshop will be presented only once.
 Plan to attend.

-Law Journal / Moot Court Outreach
+Law Journal / Moot Court Outreach / Mock Trial Outreach

-The ability to communicate effectively, verbally and in writing, is the most essential skill for litigators, transactional experts, judicial clerks, and professors alike.
+The ability to communicate effectively, both verbally and in writing, is the most essential skill for litigators, transactional experts, judicial clerks, and professors alike.
 Whether you are interested in public interest, firms of any size, government work, or something else, being able to communicate effectively will set you apart from other people (in a good way).